codazoda/corkboard/README.md

 # Corkboard

 Launch a simple informational site in minutes, on nearly any platform, and edit the contents with your favorite text editor.
-Just unzip the files and host.
+Just unzip the static files.

 ![Corkboard Screenshot](resources/corkboard.png)

 [Corkboard](https://github.com/codazoda/corkboard) is on GitHub and there's also a [demo](https://codazoda.github.com/corkboard) hosted directly from the repo.

 This first version, the MVP, contains only hyperlinks to other resources.
-Originally I wanted to design a Hacker News clone with user logins, submissions, and comments, but I wanted to get the base system out now to see if anyone finds it useful and it what ways.
+Originally I wanted to design a Hacker News clone with user logins, submissions, and comments, but I wanted to get the base system out now to see if anyone finds it useful and in what ways.

 Corkboard's data is stored in JSON format, a text format that can be edited with a plain text editor.

 ```
 [